Nyquist01/monty-hall-problem/README.md

 1. Ensure python3 is installed

-2. Clone this repository, `cd` into it, and install packages `pip3 install -r requirements.txt`
+2. Clone this repository, `cd` into it, and install packages `pip3 install -r requirements.txt` (you can install these packages in a virtual environment if you wish)

 3. Use script `python3 main.py`